Warning: This is only a personal experience; not medical advice. Read Full Disclaimer

 Image created with the 3D modelling software Blender (version 4.0.2).
 Copyright Β© Zachary Wright.

-Can avoidant restrictive food intake disorder be cured?
+Can avoidant restrictive food intake disorder be managed?

 Although avoidant restrictive food intake disorder can be successfully recovered from with the correct treatment and ongoing support (Walden Behavioral Care LLC, 2022), to state it can be “forever cured” would be ambitious.

-From my experience, the disorder can be managed by slowly introducing textured food or by making the fruit/vegetables smooth and not crunchy, although this may vary from individual to individual.
+From my experience, I found that the disorder could be managed by slowly introducing textured food or by making the fruit/vegetables smooth and not crunchy, although this may vary from individual to individual.
 Here’s a an example of how I have managed my avoidant restrictive food intake disorder that I have found that works for me.

 Dietary strategies for managing avoidant restrictive food intake disorder

-These are strategies that I have had some success with below.
+These are strategies that I have had some success with below with managing my ARFID.
 However, these strategies may not work for every individual.

-Pureeing fruits and vegetables is a good strategy in my experience for managing ARFID, because much of the original texture will disappear.
+From my experience, pureeing fruits and vegetables has been a good strategy for managing ARFID, because much of the original texture disappears.
 As I have tactile hypersensitivity in the mouth, pureeing food allows for a more uniform liquid that still contains the original vitamins and minerals.

-With pureeing, you can help mitigate the fear of texture in the mouth for the individual.
-If using seedy fruits, (e.g strawberries, raspberries, watermelons) try to remove the seeds first or strain the puree to smooth out the texture.
-This can also be applied to vegetables.
-Another strategy is to puree fruits and vegetables together for a sweeter taste if preferred. πŸ’
+When it comes to seedy fruits, (such as strawberries, raspberries, watermelons), removing the seeds or straining the fruit into a liquid to smooth out the texture also helped greatly.
+The same can also be applied to vegetables.
+Another strategy I found was to puree fruits and vegetables together for a sweeter taste if preferred. πŸ’

-This process may need to be done over time to gradually adjust to the texture changes.
-Another idea would be to dilute the pureed fruit and vegetables from undiluted form.
+This process had to be done gradually over time to adjust my sensitivity to the change in food textures.
+We explored another idea which would involve diluting the pureed fruits and vegetables from their undiluted forms.

-After some time, slowly reintroduce less diluted versions of these drinks to get the individual used to the taste and texture of the pureed fruits and vegetables.
-By gradually expanding the variety of fruits and vegetables, you will also have expanded the individual’s dietary nutrition.
+We slowly reintroduced less diluted versions of these drinks to get me used to the taste and texture of the pureed fruits and vegetables.
+By gradually expanding the variety of fruits and vegetables, I also managed to desensitise myself to their taste and textures.

 Example shown below: